justicebangura/OurBank/README.md

 ## Task Mandate

 #### Person 1: SQL Database and Data Model Design
-Responsible for setting up the SQL database and creating data models to ensure proper structure and relationships.
+Responsible for setting up the SQL database and creating data models to ensure proper structure.

 - **Tasks:**
   - `config/database.py`: Configure the database and set up the initial structure.